friction2d/friction2d.github.io/_drafts/friction-095.md

   * SVG's from Adobe Illustrator (and others?) may have issues due to this
   * In some circumstances this might result in an invalid undo state after import
 * SVG gradients may not import correctly
+  * In general gradients needs some work
 * There are still some minor issues with HiDPI
+* Shader effects are still experimental and may introduce issues

 And more, see our [issue tracker](https://github.com/friction2d/friction/issues) for more information.